YinanTsao/yinantsao.github.io/Papers.md

 title: Papers
 ---

+-  <a href="https://researchportal.unamur.be/fr/publications/understanding-data-access-in-microservices-applications-using-int" target="_blank">André, M., Raglianti, M., Cleve, A., & Lanza, M. (2025, April).
+Understanding Data Access in Microservices Applications Using Interactive Treemaps.
+In Proceedings of the the 33rd IEEE/ACM International Conference on Program Comprehension (ICPC 2025): Early Research Achievements (Accepted/under press).</a>

 -  <a href="https://dl.acm.org/doi/abs/10.1145/3626564.3629095" target="_blank">Noucti, C. D. (2023, December).
 Towards the Automatic Adaptation of Stateful Microservices Applications across Edge and Cloud.
 In Proceedings of the 24th International Middleware Conference (Middleware '23): Demos, Posters and Doctoral Symposium (pp. 19-20).
 Association for Computing Machinery, New York, NY, USA.</a>

 - <a href="https://dl.acm.org/doi/abs/10.1145/3626564.3629091" target="_blank">Cao, Y. (2023, December).
 Better Orchestration for SLO-Oriented Cross-site Microservices in Multi-tenant Cloud/Edge Continuum.
 In Proceedings of the 24th International Middleware Conference (Middleware '23): Demos, Posters and Doctoral Symposium (pp. 9-10).
 Association for Computing Machinery, New York, NY, USA.</a>